-After a bunch of teasers and after generating an insane level of hype, Nothing finally unveiled its first smartphone, the Phone 1 [stylized: Phone (1)] back on July 12.
+After a bunch of teasers and after generating an unbelievable level of hype, Nothing finally unveiled its first smartphone, the Phone 1 [stylized: Phone (1)] back in July last year.
 Our entire team was quite excited about it, of course, and we ordered one right away to prepare this Nothing Phone 1 review.
-But due to a series of shipping delays, we only received it like 3 weeks later.
+And fast forward to April 2023, the Phone 1 has officially made its way to Nepal as well.

 Nothing Phone 1 Review: Specifications